jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {.r-stretch}

 {{% note %}}
 With the launch of the World Wide Web, and then its explosion of growth, the IDEs started becoming more graphical and had a more modern look and feel.
 Who remembers the first HTML WYSIWYG editor?
-WebMagic on January 25, 1995 built by Silicon Graphics.
-FrontPage (https://softpanorama.org/Office/Frontpage/history.shtml) was soon to follow in October of the same year after Microsoft acquired it from Vermeer.
+SGI's WebMagic was released on January 25, 1995 built in less than 90 days.
+FrontPage (https://softpanorama.org/Office/Frontpage/history.shtml) was soon to follow in October 1995 after Microsoft acquired it from Vermeer.
 {{% /note %}}

 ---